rjwalls/CS4401-notes/2020-01-01-basics_bufferoverflows.md

 (up, down, and sideways).
 Different text will use different orientations and this will cause confusion.

 It is also common to represent memory addresses using hex notation.
-Since our challenge binary/VM is only 32-bit,[^32] that means we have a 32-bit virtual address space and each address can be represented in 4 bytes (or 8 hex digits).
+In this course, we will be working with both 32-bit and 64-bit binaries.
+The former uses a 32-bit virtual address space and each address can be represented in 4 bytes (or 8 hex digits) and the latter uses a 64-bit virtual address space which requires 8 bytes.

-[^32]: There are lots of ways we can determine if a binary targets a 32 or 64-bit architecture, but the easiest is probably the `file` command: `file bin_name`.
+Side note: There are lots of ways we can determine if a binary targets a 32 or 64-bit architecture, but the easiest is probably the `file` command: `file bin_name`.

-Getting back to gets and our buffer overflow: gets will happily copy whatever input we (aka the attacker) provide, even if that input is larger than the buffer.
+**Getting back to gets and our buffer overflow:** gets will happily copy whatever input we (aka the attacker) provide, even if that input is larger than the buffer.
 This means our attacker can overwrite adjacent memory.
-So that is adjacent to our buffer?
+So what is adjacent to our buffer?
 In our challenge binary, the buffer is a local variable.
 We know that local variables are stored on the stack.
 So the attacker can overwrite information that is stored on the stack.
 Hmmm, the `modified`